World's First Urban Sanitation data Dive

 4. Using the data to optimise waste collection routes.

 In just two days our data scientists demonstrated the power and potential of data for decision making.
 They created a multitude of maps to visualise the current state of sanitation and interactive dashboards to provide insight into risk and service expansion.
 Most importantly, they assessed the quality of the data.
 They confirmed the need for better data strategy, management and use across the urban sanitation sector.
-A full report on results of our dive will be made available soon.
+You can read our full report below.

 This data dive has kick started Gather's work to create a data standard for urban sanitation data.
 We believe this new standard will reduce the burden of data management and improve the allocation of resources to increase access to urban sanitation services for low income communities.
 If you would like to join us in the creation of this data standard, please contact us below.